cosmos/ibc-go/docs/ibc/overview.md

 In IBC, blockchains do not directly pass messages to each other over the network.
 Instead, to communicate, a blockchain commits some state to a specifically defined path that is reserved for a specific message type and a specific counterparty.
-For example, for storing a specific connectionEnd as part of a handshake, or a packet intended to be relayed to a module on the counterparty chain.
-A relayer process monitors for updates to these paths and relays messages by submitting the data stored under the path along with a proof to the counterparty chain.
+For example, for storing a specific connectionEnd as part of a handshake or a packet intended to be relayed to a module on the counterparty chain.
+A relayer process monitors for updates to these paths and relays messages by submitting the data stored under the path and a proof to the counterparty chain.

 - The paths that all IBC implementations must use for committing IBC messages is defined in [ICS-24 Host State Machine Requirements](https://github.com/cosmos/ics/tree/master/spec/core/ics-024-host-requirements).